-As predicted by the Rehoboth Foodie earlier this year (yet again scooping everyone else, thank you), Indigo Indian Restaurant has opened in downtown Rehoboth Beach.
-The sister restaurant to the very popular India restaurant in Annapolis (presently closed and possibly in transition to a new location), the new Rehoboth Indigo offers all the traditional favorites we’ve been craving here at the beach.
+Indigo Indian Restaurant in downtown Rehoboth Beach is the sister restaurant to the popular India restaurant in Annapolis (presently closed and possibly in transition to a new location), the new Rehoboth Indigo offers all the traditional favorites we’ve been craving here at the beach.

 Suraj Kumar came to Washington, D.C. from Punjab, India, first working in restaurants in New York, Austin, and Denver.
 Mr. Kumar and his wife Sudesh have been in the restaurant business for over 20 years, 12 of the most recent in Maryland.
 The Kumar family came to the Annapolis area in 1992 taking over the Indian restaurant on Main Street.
 Mr. Kumar’s son, Raghu, is the prime mover Indigo to ensure that the food and service is up to their stellar Annapolis reputation.
 However, DO engage Suraj Kumar if he is not too busy.
 He is an absolutely delightful person who will have you smiling instantly.